Lauri Koskela

 Lauri Koskela (16 May 1907 – 3 August 1944) was a Greco-Roman wrestler from Finland.
 He competed at the 1932 and 1936 Olympics and won a bronze and a gold medal, respectively.
 Koskela was the European champion in 1935, 1937 and 1938 and placed third in 1939.
 Domestically, he won seven titles in 1932–33, 1936 and 1940–43.

 Kidnapping and death

 Koskela lived in Lapua, South Ostrobothnia, where he worked at the State Cartridge Factory.
 Koskela was a member of the local trade union branch and the Communist Party of Finland.
 In 1930, he was kidnapped by the fascist Lapua Movement.
-Koskela represented the left-wing club Ponnistus until the fall of 1930, when he joined the right-wing Virkiä in order to make it to the Olympics, as the Finnish Workers' Sports Federation did not participate the games.
+Koskela represented the left-wing club Ponnistus until the fall of 1930, when he joined the right-wing Virkiä in order to make it to the Olympics, as the Finnish Workers' Sports Federation did not participate in the games.
 Koskela was killed in action during the Continuation War in 1944.